 Stress can certainly be a contributing factor, not only does it stop the brain from functioning properly, but also causes problems with the gut.
 Uncontrolled stress causes distortions in the gut functioning, which causes unhealthy gut bacteria to take control and cause havoc within the system.
 If one has high stress levels all the time, he/she may also have an unhealthy gut.

 Although skin conditions resulting from unhealthy gut are not so obvious, many people make the wrong assumption that skin diseases originate from the skin itself.
 However, this is not the case, as sometimes the gut plays an important role in skin diseases.
 Symptoms include, but are not limited to:

-Gut bacteria play a vital role in both the protection and the destruction of the body.
-Therefore it is pivotal that one always takes care of the gut, and works to increase and protect the good bacteria within the body, so that one can live healthier, happier and longer.
+Improved gut health play a vital role in both the protection and the destruction of the body.
+Therefore it is pivotal that one always takes care of the gut health, and work to increase and protect the good bacteria within the gut, so that one can live healthier, happier and longer.